senescent777/minimize-devuan-live/README.md

 	is a shortcut for installing more recent version of this project into a running live distro it can also be used to install upgrades to .deb packages

-- demerde_toi.sh
+- merd2.sh
-	can be used to install the most recent version of this project into a running live distro (supposed to be replaced with merd2.sh some day)
+  is some day supposed to fetch the most recent version of this project from github

 - generic_pt2.sh removes little more packages.
   If you want even lighter filesystem.squashfs